 Got some household items, books, magazines, or groceries you want to share?
 Check out Buy Nothing, Little Free Libraries, and Little Free Pantries for drop-off spots.

 This stylized map of the city is old and no longer 100% accurate in terms of attractions but gives you a good idea of the lay of the land.
 The skating rink (mentioned below) is in Bushnell Park right near where it says "Pulaski Circle".
-Riverfront Park (mentioned below) is where it says "Riverfront Plaza" on the right side of the map, on the river.
+Riverfront Park (see more below) is where it says "Riverfront Plaza" on the right side of the map, on the river.
 The Science Center is just below it on the map.

 A good way to familiarize yourself with downtown is to just walk, bike, or scooter* around.
 If you have a car you can also drive around, but if you won't see as much.
 Want someone else to do the driving?
 Hop on the DASH bus.
 It is a free circulator bus to take visitors from the hotels to the Convention Center (which is next to the Science Center) and the train/bus station.
 Check the CT Transit site for more info.